jju/tome/rules/ranger.md

 #### Level 2: Fighting Style

 You gain a Fighting Style feat of your choice.
-Instead of choosing one of those feats, you can choose the option below.
+Instead of choosing one of those feats, you can choose one of the options below.

-##### Druidic Warrior
+- **Archery:** You gain a +2 bonus to attack rolls you make with ranged weapons.
+- **Defense:** While you are wearing armor, you gain a +1 bonus to AC.
+- **Dueling:** When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.
+- **Two-Weapon Fighting:** When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.
+- **Blind Fighting:** You have blindsight with a range of 10 feet.
+Within that range, you can effectively see anything that isn't behind total cover, even if you're blinded or in darkness.
+Moreover, you can see an invisible creature within that range, unless the creature successfully hides from you.

-You learn two Druid cantrips of your choice.
+- **Druidic Warrior:** You learn two Druid cantrips of your choice.
 The chosen cantrips count as Ranger spells for you, and Wisdom is your spellcasting ability for them.
 Whenever you gain a Ranger level, you can replace one of these cantrips with another Druid cantrip.
+- **Thrown Weapon Fighting:** You can draw a weapon that has the thrown property as part of the attack you make with the weapon.
+In addition, when you hit with a ranged attack using a thrown weapon, you gain a +2 bonus to the damage roll.

 #### Level 3: Ranger Subclass

-You gain a Ranger subclass of your choice.
+You gain a [Ranger Subclass](ranger.md#Ranger%20Subclasses) of your choice.
 A subclass is a specialization that grants you features at certain Ranger levels.
 For the rest of your career, you gain each of your subclass’s features that are of your Ranger level or lower.

 #### Level 4: Ability Score Improvement